Using ultrasonic flow meters to mitigate legionella risk in industrial and public buildings

 By following these guidelines, you can ensure that your ultrasonic flow meters perform at their best.

-Regular maintenance is also essential in maintaining the longevity and effectiveness of ultrasonic flow meters.
-Despite generally requiring less maintenance than other flow meters, routine maintenance, especially on the externally attached transducer ultrasonic flow meter, is essential.
+Regular maintenance is also essential to maintain the longevity and efficiency of ultrasonic flow meters.
+Although they generally require less maintenance than other flowmeters, routine servicing is essential, especially for externally mounted ultrasonic flow meters.

-While ultrasonic flow meters are integral to Legionella prevention, they are not the sole measure.
+While ultrasonic flow meters are integral to Legionella prevention, they’re not the sole measure.
 Additional methods to bolster Legionella prevention in water systems include:

-• Keeping water temperatures outside the ideal range for bacterial growth
+• Maintain water temperature outside the ideal range for bacterial growth

 These additional methods provide a comprehensive approach to Legionella prevention.
 When paired with the precise monitoring capabilities of ultrasonic flow meters, they form a formidable defense against the threat of Legionella, ensuring the safety and health of workers and the surrounding community.

-Transforming Legionella safety in public and industrial buildings through ultrasonic flow meters
+Transforming legionella safety in public and industrial buildings with ultrasonic flowmeters

 Ultrasonic flow meters are not merely devices; they represent a revolution in Legionella safety.
-By facilitating precise flow measurements and enabling >strong>efficient control of water treatment processes, they assist in mitigating Legionella risk.
-Thereby, transforming the approach towards managing this risk in industrial and public buildings.
+By facilitating precise flow measurements and enabling efficient control of water treatment processes, they help to reduce the risk of legionella.
+As a result, they are transforming the way this risk is managed in industrial and public buildings.

 Especially, clamp-on flow meters have demonstrated effectiveness in preventing and addressing Legionella contamination.
 They contribute to risk reduction by monitoring water flow, identifying irregularities, and detecting stagnant areas conducive to bacterial growth.